-For 3rd and 5th grade scholars who do not meet expectations in reading and in math on the Georgia Milestones Assessments: An opportunity will be provided for intense intervention prior to the Georgia Milestones retest.
+For 3rd and 5th grade scholars who do not meet expectations in reading and in math on the Georgia Milestones Assessments: An opportunity will be provided for intense intervention priorto the Georgia Milestones retest.
 If the child still does not meet expectations on the retest, the child will be retained.
-The parents may appeal the retention to the Dean of students.
-A committee made up of the Dean of students, the teacher of the Georgia Milestones subject (s) that the scholar failed, and the parent will make the best decision regarding the promotion/ retention of the child.
+The parents may appeal the retention to the Assistant Principal.
+A committee made up of the Assistant Principal, the teacher of the Georgia Milestones subject (s) that the scholar failed, and the parent will make the best decision regarding the promotion/ retention of the child.
 The decision to promote the scholar must be aunanimous committee decision.
 The committee's decision is final.

-The decision to promote or retain a child is made jointly by the Dean of students and teacher.
+The decision to promote or retain a child is made jointly by the Assistant Principal and teacher.
 The teacher will notify parents and have at least two conferences prior to retaining a child.
 A parent may request an appeal of a retention decision.
 The request must be in writing and submitted to CACS within five (5) calendar days of the last day of the school year.
 A Retention Appeals Committee will review information relative to the retention and make a final decision.

-After School Program (Virtual)
+After School Program

-Cirrus Academy Charter School is pleased to offer a Virtual after School Program for those families that need tutoring for their scholars beyond the normal school day.
-The after school tutorial program times are 4:30 p.m. to 6:30 p.m.
-Tuesday and Thursdays.
+Cirrus Academy Charter School is pleased to offer an after-School Program for those families that need tutoring for their scholars beyond the normal school day.
+The after-school tutorial program times and days will be posted.
 This program is free to all CACS Scholars.